seaworld0125/Devinner/README.md

-# socket.io-chat-app
+# It's my first project [ Realtime-chat-community ]

-## socket.io realtime chat app & Community
+## Used socket.io for real-time chat.
+And it has a community function.